 Our development of AT-527 for the treatment of COVID-19 is in its early stages, and we may not be successful in our development of AT-527 as a potential treatment for COVID-19.
-We are conducting a Phase 2 clinical trial of AT-527 in hospitalized patients with moderate COVID-19 and at least one risk factor for complications related to COVID-19.
+We, together with our collaborator Roche, anticipate initiating a Phase 3 clinical trial in the second quarter of 2021 to study AT-527 in adult patients with mild or moderate COVID-19 in the outpatient setting.
+Currently, we are evaluating AT-527 for the treatment of patients with mild to moderate COVID-19 in two Phase 2 clinical trials.
+Additionally, we are conducting a Phase 1 clinical trial in healthy volunteers and have additional Phase I clinical trials planned.
 We have committed and plan to continue to commit significant financial and personnel resources to the development of AT-527 as a potential treatment for COVID-19.
-For example, we have allocated certain resources that could be used to develop AT-787 for the treatment of chronic hepatitis C, or HCV, to prioritize development of AT-527 for the treatment of COVID-19.
 If we are unable to successfully develop AT-527 for the treatment of COVID-19, we will have taken resources away from other development programs and will not be able to recuperate the resources dedicated to developing AT-527 as a potential treatment for COVID-19, which could have a material adverse impact on our business.
-In addition, we anticipate announcing topline data from our Phase 2 trial after the expected closing of this offering.
-Our Phase 2 trial is subject to the risks related to clinical development discussed in this "Risk Factors" section.
-If the topline data are not supportive of further development of AT-527 as a treatment for COVID-19 or the market has a negative reaction to the topline data, the demand for our common stock could decrease significantly, and the price of our common stock could decline substantially, which could result in significant losses for our stockholders.
+If the data from our Phase 2 clinical trials are not supportive of further development of AT-527 as a treatment for COVID-19 or the investor community has a negative reaction to the data, the demand for our common stock could decrease significantly, and the price of our common stock could decline substantially, which could result in significant losses for our stockholders.

-Further, while there is currently an urgent need for a treatment for COVID-19, the longevity and extent of the COVID-19 pandemic is uncertain.
+Further, while there is currently an urgent need for a treatment for COVID-19, the longevity and extent of the ongoing COVID-19 pandemic is uncertain and it is unclear whether SARS-CoV-2 will become an endemic human coronavirus that may circulate in the human population after the current pandemic has subsided.
 If the pandemic were to dissipate, whether due to a significant decrease in new infections, due to the availability of vaccines, or otherwise, the need for a treatment could decrease significantly.
-If the need for a treatment decreases before or soon after commercialization of AT-527, if approved, or another treatment for COVID-19 is developed before AT-527, our business could be adversely impacted.
+If the need for a treatment decreases before or soon after commercialization of AT-527, if approved, or other treatments for COVID-19 are developed before AT-527, our business could be adversely impacted.